 The drum rhythm that made the tune so special—even then, presumably—had been accidental.
 K K Davis had written it in order to help the chorus harmonize between a soprano tune (with an alto harmony) and tenor and bass parts—for their rehearsals only.
 Somehow the notes remained.

 The Harry Simeone Chorale in 1958 released an altered version of the music as a pop record in 1958, after the famous Trapp Family had sung it a few times.
 And after the Jack Halloran Singers—a year earlier—had already altered the music for a popular music album 'Christmas is a-Comin' (not released).
 Halloran, like so many thousands of musicians without enough savoir faire in the shark's waters of the music industry, got shunted off the rails with the church choirs arranged by Katherine K. Davis.

 Harry Simeone's music 'The Little Drummer Boy' became massively popular.
 It rose high up, as the soprano notes of the original lullaby, in the hit parades on both sides of the Atlantic through the years 1958–1962.
 There was no other piece of popular Christmas music quite like it.
 We loved it.

 There are 220 cover versions of the song, in seven languages and in all kinds of genres of music.

 These are just a few of the recordings made of the music through recent history:

-2001.
-Westlife with Dolores O'Riordan of The Cranberries sang live for Pope John Paul 11.
+- 2001.
+Westlife with Dolores O'Riordan of The Cranberries sang it live for Pope John Paul 11.

 One hundred and thirteen musicians between 1957 and Christmas 2011 have recorded the song, often including it in their Christmas record release.
 The music, the words, the soul of it appeals to every type of band, group, soloist.

-The endearing lyrics, sung above an onomatopoeic chorus sounding as drums pa rum pum pum pum has 'Humility' as its theme.
+The endearing lyrics, sung above an onomatopoeic chorus sounding as drums pa rum pum pum pum, have 'Humility' as their theme.

 Questions & Answers